By Kathy Witt

 For those treasures and more, Travel + Leisure named Bardstown as one of “America’s Favorite Towns,” Fodor deems it one of “America’s Best Small Towns” and Kentucky has designated it as one of its six certified Cultural Districts.

 Picturesque?
 Yes.
 But the county seat of Nelson County, known for its bustling Courthouse Square, pulsates with personality, too.

 Tours, Tastings & Theater

 You can visit the distilleries of your choice for tours and tastings, including Barton 1792 and Willett.
-Begin or complete your Kentucky Bourbon Trail® journey here.
-Bardstown is an official trailhead and home to three distilleries along the trail: Heaven Hill, Maker’s Mark and Jim Beam.
-It’s also where you can claim your souvenir Trail t-shirt!
+Begin or end your Kentucky Bourbon Trail® journey here.
+Bardstown is an official trailhead and home to four distilleries along the trail: Heaven Hill, Maker’s Mark, Jim Beam and Four Roses Cox's Creek.
+It’s also where you can claim your souvenir Trail t-shirt.

 After sampling America’s native spirit, you’ll be wowed by professional outdoor theater at “The Stephen Foster Story,” a high-stepping musical with all the splash and dash of a Broadway production – not to mention 75 colorful costumes twirling across the stage.
 And you’ll be wooed by the romance of rail travel with an elegant four-course meal – from amuse-bouche to dessert – aboard the vintage My Old Kentucky Dinner Train as it rolls through Bourbon Country.